Secret Spots in NYC: Hidden restaurants, bars, passageways, and more

 Hidden gems and secret spots are what make New York City a fun place to explore.
 In this article, I’ll go over secret restaurants, bars, passageways, and other fun finds in NYC.
 If you want to see these special places, watch my video guide below.

 1. EL SABROSO:

 This hidden Latin American restaurant in Times Square area is a true gem for two reasons.
 One, they serve delicious food in a truck loading dock.
-Two, and most importantly, a full size plate of food is $6.
+Two, and most importantly, a full-size plate of food is $6.
 This is the cheapest, best food that you can get in that area (and many places in NYC).
 It is worth the trip.
 Note that they are only open for lunch and are located at 265 W 37th St, New York.
 Visit their site.
+Shop Now